efsalvarenga/CV/index.md

 _Swindon - UK  (Jul 2017 - Jun 2018)_

 Driving asset efficiency for the utilities industry through data science projects, turning raw data into actionable business intelligence while actively developing junior scientists and engineers.
-- Delivered machine learning predictive models for 5 different industry projects through R and H2O.ai
+- Delivered machine learning predictive models for 5 industry projects through R and H2O.ai
 - Co-developed a bespoke statistics platform to be commercialised as a service using Shiny
 - Played active commercial role in pre-sales engagement processes and proposal writing